-Firstly on Women's Day it is important to recall the innumerable street plays we did on women's issues mostly under the banner of Theatre Union and Workshop Theatre became an act in the parliament.
-It also informed women about their rights.
+Firstly on Women's Day it is important to recall the innumerable street plays we did on women's issues mostly under the banner of Theatre Union and Workshop Theatre

 'Om Swaha' was about dowry and bride burning.
 It contributed towards sensitizing the media and the nation on this issue.'